T8RIN/DynamicTheme/README.md

 # DynamicTheme

-Simple library that allows you to add dynamic theme implementation from android 5 and above to your compose project.
+Simple library that allows you to add dynamic colors implementation from android 5 and above to your compose project.
+Yes!
+Dynamic colors are now available even on old android devices, enjoy!

 # Examples
 ## See [ImageResizer](https://github/t8rin/imageResizer)